Avenir Museum of Design and Merchandising

 Features the museum's internationally-renowned Ruth Payne Hellmann lace collection, including rare examples of 17th and 18th century lace, and hand-made and machine-made lace from the 19th and 20th centuries.

 The exhibition traces the history and tradition of lace as a textile embellishment and trade commodity, with a focus on traditional lacemaking techniques, the history and importance of lace in the European and North American textile trade, and the use of lace in historic and contemporary fashion.

-Concluding on May 16, the exhibition will begin with an opening reception from 6-9 p.m. on Thursday, Aug.
+Concluding on May 16, the exhibition began with an opening reception from 6-9 p.m. on Thursday, Aug.
 29 and a lecture at 7 p.m. in 136 UCA Annex, 216 East Lake Street, entitled "Lace- A Story in Thread," featuring guest curator Jo Ann Eurell.
-The gallery will be open and light refreshments will be served.
 The Avenir Museum gallery is located on the first floor of the University Center for the Arts, 1400 Remington St.